Try on Dermabrasion Treatment Solutions

 Before and After Overview

 You will need to stop smoking and taking blood thinners or medications that contribute to skin darkening for at least 4 weeks before and 4 weeks after your surgery.
 You may have a prescription for an antiviral medication to take before treatment which is intended to help prevent any infections.
-Avoid sun exposure and protect your skin, especially because you will likely be using a retinol cream prior to surgery.
+Avoid sun exposure and protect your skin, especially because you will likely be using a retinol cream before surgery.
 Retinol heightens skin sensitivity causing it to burn more easily when exposed to the sun.

 Am I a Good Candidate for Receiving Dermabrasion?

-Almost anyone is able to receive dermabrasion if their skin care concerns call for it.
+Almost anyone can receive dermabrasion if their skin care concerns call for it.
 It is safe for all ages, although older patients might notice a slower-than-average healing time.
 Darker complexions, too, might notice a difference in healing as they might develop skin discolorations or blotchiness in the treated area.
 If you are prone to skin reactions, such as developing allergic reactions, you may experience a flare-up after a dermabrasion treatment.
 Similarly, those who frequently develop fever blisters or cold sores might flare-up as a result of their treated skin, as well.
 Individuals with freckles may also notice that they disappear in the treatment area.

 Dermabrasion is not an ideal treatment for those with more severe skin concerns such as those with active rosacea, acne, fragile/easily broken capillaries, eczema, dermatitis, psoriasis or lupus.
 People who already experience these conditions often have highly sensitive skin that would be negatively affected, or worsened, by undergoing dermabrasion.
 Those who suffer from keratosis or actinic keratosis, those who have undiagnosed lesions or skin growths on their skin, or who develop keloid scars should not have a dermabrasion procedure either.
 You will need to check with your provider to see if your skin falls into any of these contraindicated groups.
 If it does, they will be able to recommend the best alternative treatment to meet your needs.